Revenues increase 18% to $8.0 million on significant growth in core biocatalyst R&D revenues and product sales

 These non-GAAP financial measures exclude the following items:

-(c) Intangible asset amortization: we provide non-GAAP information which excludes expenses for the amortization of intangible assets which primarily relate to purchased intangible assets associated with our acquisitions.
-We believe that eliminating this expense from our non-GAAP measures is useful to investors, because this expense is non-cash and such exclusion facilitates comparisons of Codexis' operating results to peer companies.
+(b) Intangible asset amortization: we provide non-GAAP information which excludes expenses for the amortization of intangible assets which primarily relate to purchased intangible assets associated with our acquisitions.
+We believe that eliminating this expense from our non-GAAP measures is useful to investors, because this expense is non-cash.

-(d) Employee stock-based compensation: we provide non-GAAP information which excludes expenses for stock-based compensation.
+(c) Stock-based compensation: we provide non-GAAP information which excludes expenses for stock-based compensation.
 We believe the exclusion of this item allows for financial results that are more indicative of our continuing operations.
-We also believe that the exclusion of stock-based compensation expense provides for a better comparison of Codexis' operating results to prior periods and to our peer companies as the calculations of stock-based compensation vary from period to period and company to company due to different valuation methodologies, subjective assumptions and the variety of award types.
+We also believe that the exclusion of stock-based compensation expense provides for a better comparison of Codexis' operating results to prior periods as the calculations of stock-based compensation vary from period to period and company to company due to different valuation methodologies, subjective assumptions and the variety of award types.